Bodera/learnPath_Perl/Perl_5_Fundamentals/Module_01.md

   DB<4> q
 ```

-Here we initialized our `demo_breakpoint.pl` in debugger mode and used the `v` command to display a few lines arount the current position of our debugger, which is indicated using the arrow mak at the right of the current line `4==>`.
+Here we initialized our `demo_breakpoint.pl` in debugger mode and used the `v` command to display a few lines around the current position of our debugger, which is indicated using the arrow mark at the right of the current line `4==>`.

 Then we used the `b` command to set a breakpoint to the line which we would like to set a breakpoint, line 8.
 After that we wanted to confirm if the breakpoint was set correct using the `v` command again, but this time informing an amount of lines to show around the current line, and we can see the `b` character next to the line 8 `8:b`.
-Hence we've set a breakpoint, we skipped our debugger right to it using the `c` command, the debugger informs us he stoped at line 8 by printing the statement `main::(.\demo_breakpoint.pl:8): print("Goodbye!\n");` to the console.
+Hence, we've set a breakpoint, we skipped our debugger right to it using the `c` command, the debugger informs us he stopped at line 8 by printing the statement `main::(.\demo_breakpoint.pl:8): print("Goodbye!\n");` to the console.